 2) Figure your video production strategy

-Video length is one of the most critical variables in this stage, as it correlates with platform characteristics, conversion funnel stage as well as customer expectations and behaviours across platforms and messaging objectives.
+Video length is one of the most critical variables in this stage, as it correlates with platform characteristics, conversion funnel stage as well as customer expectations and behaviors across platforms and messaging objectives.

 Take platform characteristics to start with.
 Social media videos under 90 seconds have an average retention rate of 53% compared to 10% for videos over 30 minutes.

-Similarly, it also possible to map optimal video length to funnel stage.
-Vidyard suggests a range of 30-90 seconds for top-of-funnel videos, followed by 2-10 minutes for mid-funnel and possibly even 10 plus minutes for bottom-of-funnel content.
+Similarly, it is also possible to map optimal video length to the funnel stage.
+Vidyard suggests a range of 30-90 seconds for top-of-funnel videos, followed by 2-10 minutes for mid-funnel and possibly even 10-plus minutes for bottom-of-funnel content.

 For example, a B2B brand with long sales cycles may consider producing educational and interactive video messages through webinars while organizations looking for branding may create short video messages to create brand awareness.

-The key to effective video marketing, however, is to understand the expectations and behaviours of your customers across platforms and funnel stages.
+The key to effective video marketing, however, is to understand the expectations and behaviors of your customers across platforms and funnel stages.
 And that is the next stage of the process; analytics.